Crime Prevention Strategies for Your Retail Store

 Make Friends With the Local Police

-Law enforcement can partner with you to prevent crime as they perform regular patrols near or in your business.
-They can also train your staff how to notice details of crimes and respond to crime emergencies and evaluate security weaknesses on your premises.
+Law enforcement can partner with you to prevent crime through regular patrols near or in your business.
+They can also train your staff how to notice details of crimes, respond to emergencies and evaluate security weaknesses on your premises.

 Clear the Clutter

 An unobstructed view of your store's entrance allows employees to see who comes in and goes out.
-Clear the clutter from your store aisles, too, to improve visibility at all times.
+Clear the clutter from aisles, too, to improve visibility at all times.

 Use Natural Surveillance

-Instead of covering your front windows, keep them clear.
-This strategy allows passers-by and police to see inside your store and note any suspicious activity.
+Instead of covering your front windows, keep them clear so passers-by and police can see inside and note any suspicious activity.

 Install Lighting